Unity-Technologies/usd-unity-sdk/package/com.unity.formats.usd/Documentation~/USD.md

     * Camera
         * We do not currently import and export all physical camera settings
     * Materials:
-        * Transparency Settings (these can be set manually)
-        * Some values are unassigned when importing URP
+        * Some settings are not correctly imported and must be fixed up manually, eg Rendering mode and Double-Sided
     * Lights
 * Animation:
     * Blend Shapes